 The UConn Health Sciences Library's mission is to provide the best possible services and resources to UConn Health students, faculty, staff, and Connecticut residents.
-Online books, journals, and databases allow access to the library from anywhere.
-In addition, the library offers a quiet study area and study rooms for group work.
+UConn Health students, faculty, and staff can access online books, journals, databases, and knowledgeable librarians from anywhere.
+The onsite library is open to anyone.
+Onsite visitors enjoy a large print collection, access to our online resources, skilled assistance, quiet study areas, and study rooms for group work.
 The Shafer study rooms to the right of the library main entrance are available 24-7 with student IDs.